akveg-map/class-descriptions/00_data_entry/305_ArcticCoastalDwarfWillowGraminoid.md

 ## Dynamics

 **Dynamics Description:** This coastal type is susceptible to thermokarst and storm surge.
 The thawing of ice-rich permafrost and/or the melting of massive ground ice results in the consolidation of soils and subsidence of the soil surface, which in turn can promote further inundation and erosion of coastal tundra.
 Seasonally high tides coupled with storm events can build surges of marine water that reach above normal elevations and beyond inland extents of mean tides.
 Depending on the frequency and duration of inundation, salinity of water, and flow of fresh water through the site, salt can either be quickly removed from the system or can remain in soil at high concentrations for long periods of time.
-Systems may transition to brackish types where soil salinity is increased and hydrologic regime is altered towards more hydric conditions.
+Systems may transition to brackish types where soil salinity is increased, and the hydrologic regime is altered towards more hydric conditions.

 ## Range